jlefrique/dotfiles/README.md

     tmux
     font_test.sh

+Then do the same as root:

+    sudo -s
+    tmux_terminfo.sh

 Note that there is no italic version of the Terminus font, therefore the font is replaced for italic characters.